 When people first start blogging, they usually plan to earn money using standard blog monetization methods.
 That may include sponsored posts, reviews, advertising and affiliate marketing.
-Those are all excellent ways to make money blogging, but there are plenty more opportunities that come from blogging that could improve your financial situation.
+Learn more from our free ultimate guide: How to Make Money Blogging in Canada.
+Those are all excellent ways to monetize, but there are plenty more opportunities that come from blogging that could improve your financial situation.

 For example, Amy Morin’s life took a sharp left turn when her blog post went viral.
 Now she’s the author of two books (including a WSJ best seller) and an eCourse, a TEDx speaker, executive consultant, and a well-paid freelance writer.
 She makes more in a month than she used to make in a year as a Psychotherapist.